syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/09.dnsaas/docs.en.md

 ### Prepare the Zone and Records in OpenStack/Designate

-Create a dns zone with the following command:
+Create a DNS zone with the following command:

 ```shell
 $ openstack zone create --email "email@domain.example" domain.example.